okirimii/aibot/README.md

 #### 4. Set Up System Instructions

-Configure default system instructions in `resources/instructions.yml`.
+Rename `resources/instructions-sample.yml` to `resources/instructions.yml`, and add the default system instructions to it.

 > [!IMPORTANT]
 > If you plan to run the bot in a public Discord server or for multiple users, it’s strongly recommended to review and configure the system instructions appropriately.